Formalization of Asymptotic Convergence for Stationary Iterative Methods: Proof of Lemma

-In order to prove $\lim_{m \to \infty} \frac{m^k}{k!} |\lambda_i|^{m-k} = 0$, we use the ratio test for convergence of sequences.
+\end{itemize} We provide a proof of the inequality~(\ref{choose_prove}) in the Appendix~\ref{app:ineq_29}.
+In order to prove $\lim_{k \to \infty} \frac{k^m}{m!} |\lambda_i|^{k-m} = 0$, we use the ratio test for convergence of sequences.
 The formalization of ratio test has not yet been done in Coq to our knowledge.
 So, we formalized the ratio test since it provides an easier test for proving convergence of sequences as compared to first bounding the function with an easier function for which the convergence could be proved with the existing Coq libraries.
-The process of bounding the function $\Gamma (m) = f(m)g(m)$ with an easier function to prove convergence was challenging for us due to the behavior of $\Gamma (m)$.
-Using plotting tools like Wolfram plot or MATLAB plot, we observed that for $|\lambda_i| \leq 0.5$, the function $\Gamma (m)$ was monotonously decreasing, while for $0.5 < |\lambda_i| < 1 $, $\Gamma (m)$ increases first and then decreases.
-Moreover, the location of the maxima of $\Gamma (m) $ in the interval $0.5 < |\lambda_i| < 1$ depends of the number of iterations.
-Hence, bounding $\Gamma (m)$ with a monotonously decreasing function is challenging for $0.5 < |\lambda_i| < 1$.
-But we know that $\Gamma (m) $ decays eventually.
-For such scenarios, just comparing the terms $\Gamma (m+1) $ and $\Gamma (m)$ provides a much simpler test for the convergence of the sequence $\Gamma (m)$.
+The process of bounding the function $\Gamma (k) = f(k)g(k)$ with an easier function to prove convergence was challenging for us due to the behavior of $\Gamma (k)$.
+Using plotting tools like Wolfram plot or MATLAB plot, we observed that for $|\lambda_i| \leq 0.5$, the function $\Gamma (k)$ was monotonously decreasing, while for $0.5 < |\lambda_i| < 1 $, $\Gamma (k)$ increases first and then decreases.
+Moreover, the location of the maxima of $\Gamma (k) $ in the interval $0.5 < |\lambda_i| < 1$ depends of the number of iterations.
+Hence, bounding $\Gamma (k)$ with a monotonically decreasing function is challenging for $0.5 < |\lambda_i| < 1$.
+But we know that $\Gamma (k) $ decays eventually.
+For such scenarios, just comparing the terms $\Gamma (k+1) $ and $\Gamma (k)$ provides a much simpler test for the convergence of the sequence $\Gamma (k)$.
 This is where ratio test for the convergence of sequence comes to rescue.
 The ratio test for the convergence of sequences is stated as follows.